 What Types of Guardianship Are There to Consider?

 Limited vs General.
-As mentioned above, a limited guardianship is meant for people who can function alone in many areas of life but may need assistance from a guardian in specific aspects.
+As mentioned above, a limited guardianship in New Jersey is meant for people who can function alone in many areas of life but may need assistance from a guardian in specific aspects.
 In this case, the guardian would have limits to how they can and cannot act on behalf of the ward.
 There may be a limited guardian for medical decisions, educational decisions, legal matters, financial areas, or a number of other categories.
 General guardianship, on the other hand, renders the ward unable to make any decisions.
 Guardians will have complete power when acting on behalf of the ward.

 Person vs Property